dougeby/IntuneDocs/intune/troubleshoot-exchange-connector-common-problems.md

 ## Next steps

-The following article can help resolve pecific errors:
+The following article can help resolve specific errors:
 - [Resolve common Errors for the Intune Exchange Connector](troubleshoot-exchange-connector-common-errors.md)

 Seek assistance from support or the Intune community.